 So does GroenGoed.
 It combines actions to greening the city with promoting the wellbeing of neighbours and fostering active, democratic life.
 Recently, it has filed a challenge with a local welfare organization using the 10% rule, which resulted in stable, longterm funding.
 It shows: RtC can be an effective instrument in negotiating change and taking steps toward a commons city.

-This blog was informed and inspired by an update meeting on the RtC in the Netherlands organized by our friends at the Landelijk Samenwerkingsverband Actieve Bewoners (LSA, National Collaborative Network Active Citizens)
+This blog was informed and inspired by an update meeting on the RtC in the Netherlands organized by our friends at the LSA, Landelijk Samenwerkingsverband Actieve Bewoners (or in English: National Collaborative Network Active Citizens)